 When deciding where to eat in Rome on New Years, it's important to note what's included in the cenone price, particularly wine/drinks.
-And if you are looking for restaurants with à la carte menus, try to find out what exactly they do have that night on their menu, as it's often a reduced menu with higher prices than normal.
+And if you are looking for restaurants with à la carte menus, try to find out what exactly they have that night on their menu, as it's often a reduced menu with higher prices than normal.

-For most of these restaurants, booking a table is crucial.
+For all of these restaurants, reserving a table is crucial.
 You may be able to walk around and just find someplace with space available, but not at the best places, and not easily.

 Of course, I'd eat at any of the restaurants I list here.
 Otherwise I wouldn't put them on this page!
 But these are my faves for where to eat in Rome on New Years: